 - You mainly post talking-head content

-- One person handles the workflow
+- One person handles everything

-Where the hidden cost shows up
+Where the hidden cost hits

-That usually looks like:
+That looks like:

-- Draft clips that still need trimming
+- Draft clips that still need trimming in another tool

-- Caption cleanup in another tool
+- Caption cleanup somewhere else

 - Manual exports and re-uploads

-- A separate scheduler for actual distribution
+- A separate scheduler for actually posting

-Price it per published clip
+Price it per published clip (not per credit)

 - How long it took to get them ready